Navigating the WordPress world and finding WordPress help can be really difficult for beginners.

 Here’re the top 8 official WordPress resources that you should know to find WordPress help and support along your journey.

-WordPress ships with a helpful Readme file (readme.html) that does an excellent job of introducing WordPress to beginners and helps users with necessary steps such as installing WordPress.
+The WordPress software ships with a helpful Readme file (readme.html) that does an excellent job of introducing WordPress to beginners and helps users with the necessary steps for installing WordPress software.

 If you missed going through the section at the start of your WordPress journey or still looking for some of the official WordPress resources, here’s a brief overview of all the useful online resources.